TEST 2: Verifying The Start Signal

 Let's take a look at what your test results mean:

-CASE 1: If your multimeter registered a voltage between 10 to 12 Volts: This test result let's you know the starter solenoid is receiving the start signal (crank signal).
+CASE 1: Your multimeter registered a voltage between 10 to 12 Volts.
+This test result lets you know the starter solenoid is receiving the start signal (crank signal).

 TEST 3: Voltage Drop Testing The Battery (+) Cable

 Corrosion on the positive battery terminal can keep the full amount of available battery current from reaching the starter motor.
 The end result is a starter motor can't crank the engine.

 The surest way to find out if this is happening is by doing a simple and easy voltage drop test with a multimeter.